MForrest00/Airbnb/Airbnb.md

 3. Perform the following modifications to the read and populate blocks for the calendar, listings, reviews, and data scrape code blocks:
     + Remove all calls to dbWriteTable.
     + In place of the dbWriteTable calls, write the final dataframes to a text file.
 Make sure to replace all new line, carriage return, and tab characters in fields where these can occur (see statements below to identify the applicable fields).
+    + Some fields will require replacement logic to make the output compatible with MySQL data types (see statements below to identify the applicable fields).
+SQLite accepts any value of any length in any column, regardless of the column data type.
+The SELECT statements must therefore contain logic which transforms the output into data that MySQL can upload without producing warnings.
     + Execute LOAD DATA LOCAL INFILE statements on the MySQL server using these files (see statements below for examples).
-    + Some fields will require replacement logic to make the output compatible with MySQL data types (see statements below to identify the applicable fields).
     + Additional work may need to be done to handle differences in how MySQL handles NULL fields (concerning how R writes NA values to text files and how MySQL reads the resulting data, and how MySQL handles NULL values for auto-increment NOT NULL columns).